This appendix is normative.

 The following requirements apply to WebAuthn Level 3 flags:

 In addition to the flags specified above, agencies may wish to gain additional information on the origins and capabilities of the syncable authenticators that they choose to implement and accept.
-Within the context of FIDO2 WebAuthn, some authenticators support attestation features that can be used to determine the capabilities and manufacturers of specific authenticators.
-For enterprise use cases, agencies SHOULD implement attestation capabilities based on the functionality offered by their platform providers.
-This would take the form of an enterprise attestation in which the RP requests identifying information about the authenticator.
+Within the context of WebAuthn, some authenticators support attestation features that can be used to determine the capabilities and manufacturers of specific authenticators.
+For federal enterprise use cases, agencies SHOULD implement attestation capabilities based on the functionality offered by their platform providers.
+This would take the form of a manufacturer attestation in which the RP requests identifying information about the authenticator.

-Attestations SHOULD NOT block the use of syncable authenticators for broad public-facing applications.
-Due to their limited availability in consumer products, requiring their use is likely to divert users to less secure authentication options that are vulnerable to phishing (e.g., PSTN-based out-of-band authentication).
-While authentication transaction metadata, such as the User Verified flag indicating the use of a local activation factor, is available in WebAuthn responses, attestation can provide stronger assurance of the characteristics of the authenticator used in a transaction.
-RPs MAY use attestation to determine the level of confidence they have in a syncable authenticator.
+The unavailability of attestations SHOULD NOT block the use of syncable authenticators for broad public-facing applications.
+Due to the limited availability of attestations in consumer products, requiring their use is likely to divert users to less secure authentication options that are vulnerable to phishing (e.g., PSTN-based out-of-band authentication).
+While authentication transaction metadata (e.g., the User Verified flag indicating the use of a local activation factor) is available in WebAuthn responses, attestation can provide stronger assurance of the characteristics of the authenticator used in a transaction.
+RPs SHOULD use attestation to determine the level of confidence they have in a syncable authenticator when attestations are available.

-Even if the RP requests flag and attestation data, the authenticator may not return all of the requested information, or it may return information that is inconsistent with the expected response mandated for access to a resource.
+When the RP receives flag and attestation data, the authenticator may provide information that is incomplete or inconsistent with access to a resource.
 Agencies SHALL evaluate the use cases for syncable authenticators and determine the appropriate access policy decisions that they intend to make based on the returned information.

-Cybersecurity guidelines have historically cautioned against sharing authenticators between users, expecting different users to maintain their own unique authenticators.
-Despite this guidance, authenticator and password sharing occurs within some user groups and applications to allow individuals to share access to a digital account.
+Cybersecurity guidelines have historically cautioned against sharing authenticators between users.
+Rather, different users are expected to maintain their own unique authenticators.
+Despite this, authenticator and password sharing occurs within some user groups and applications to allow individuals to share access to a digital account.

 As indicated in Table 5, some syncable authenticator implementations have embraced this user behavior and established methods for sharing authentication keys between different users.
 Further, some implementations actively encourage sharing syncable authenticators as a convenient and more secure alternative to sharing passwords for common services.